Ways Of Remembering

 A small number of people choose not to specifically mark the resting place so that it blends into its surroundings thereby creating a natural setting.
 By selecting this method, you can be confident that we take great care to mark the exact location of each resting place in our records and also physically mark it with a numbered brick to ensure its exact position can always be located afterwards.

-Most people like the idea of creating a personalised living memorial by selecting and planting their favourite wildflowers on the grave space.
-We will be pleased to help you to make your choice and for a small donation we will undertake the planting on your behalf if requested to do so.
+Some people like the idea of creating a personalised grave by selecting and planting their favourite wildflowers on the grave space.
+We will be pleased to give you a copy of our planting guide.

 Positioning a memorial plaque